Best Melio Alternatives for Small Business AP (2026)

 Approval workflows are similarly basic.
 Melio supports approvals, but businesses with multi-step routing requirements, conditional logic, or role-based sign-off chains will find the options thin compared to dedicated AP automation platforms.
 If your approval process is "the owner reviews everything," Melio is fine.
 If invoices need to route through department managers, then finance, then a final sign-off above a certain dollar threshold, you will outgrow it quickly.

 The platform handles payment execution well, but the data capture and coding step that precedes it remains a manual process.
-For businesses evaluating a Melio alternative for AP, this gap is often the reason they start looking elsewhere.
+For many teams, this gap is the practical reason to look beyond Melio.

 The Xero Acquisition Factor

-In June 2025, Xero acquired Melio for $2.5 billion, folding it into Xero's accounting ecosystem.
-For Xero users, this is arguably good news: tighter integration between your accounting platform and your payment tool.
-For everyone else, it introduces a reasonable question about where Melio's product development is headed.
+Xero announced the Melio deal in June 2025 and completed the $2.5 billion acquisition on October 15, 2025, folding Melio into Xero's accounting ecosystem (CPA Practice Advisor).
+For Xero users, that may mean tighter integration between accounting and bill pay.
+For everyone else, it raises a reasonable question about where Melio's product development is headed.

 Melio continues to support non-Xero users and maintains its integrations with QuickBooks and other accounting platforms.
 It has not abandoned those users.
 But the strategic reality is straightforward: when your parent company is Xero, feature development will increasingly prioritize Xero workflows.
 Businesses running QuickBooks, Sage, or standalone AP processes should watch whether Melio's roadmap continues to serve their needs with the same attention it did as an independent company.